La Paz Batchoy, Iloilo

-The La Paz Batchoy may seem like just another variant of a pre-existing soupy and noodle dish, possibly inspired from China.
+The La Paz Batchoy may seem like just another variant of a pre-existing soupy and noodle dish, possibly inspired by China.
 But what made this particular recipe rather unique and special is undeniably in its ingredients.
-Nowhere has there been a noodle-based dish which has a presence of the crushed chicharon—deep fried meatless pork skin—which adds to the overall exquisite taste of other meaty ingredients and toasted garlic.
+Nowhere has there been a noodle-based dish that has a presence of the crushed chicharon—deep-fried meatless pork skin—which adds to the overall exquisite taste of other meaty ingredients and toasted garlic.
 The deviation may be little in terms of presentation and consistency, but what it truly boils down into is the taste.

 Other times, it is simply just that—a comfort food—capable of dissolving all your stresses away when you need it most.

 Truly the Best La Paz Batchoy: Ted’s, deco’s and Netong’s

 While the popularity of the La Paz Batchoy, Iloilo is known all over the country that its accessibility has become more pronounced at literally almost everywhere, there is still no beating the version from where it all started—Ilo-Ilo.

 But Ilo-Ilo is a province-wide enough to just be a general location for the best La Paz Batchoy.
 It had to be narrowed down.
 If pinned down to a specific location, we are hard-pressed to point it down to just a single destination—the La Paz Public Market.

 The La Paz Public Market has always been the home to three of the province’s oldest La Paz Batchoy eateries—Deco’s, Ted’s, and Netong’s.
 All three have begun their business since around the 1940s.